 What is LLL, HLL, and HHLL in Tanks and Equipment?

 LZT is level safety transmitter.
 Here you can see the value for LLL, HLL, and HHLL.
 LLL means low liquid level, HLL means high liquid level and HHLL means high high liquid level.
 LLL protects your pump and when tank level reached to LLL, it gave the alarm in control penal and based on the logic configuration it may trigger to switch off command to the pump.

 HLL and HHLL will use to protect the tank from over filling.
 When the liquid level reached to the HLL it gives the alarm and when it reached to HHLL it will trigger the safety logic and stop the fluid supply to the tank.

 There is a breather valve on the tank.
 It will protect the tank from the overpressure and vacuum.

 In the last part of this video, let check what is going out of the tank.
-ULSD from the tank is supplied to the pump with the help of 150 mm pipeline.
-You can see that inside dike there is a manual gate valve with bypass arrangement.
-There is safety relief valve on the bypass.
+AFT from the tank is supplied to the pump with the help of 150 mm pipeline.
+You can see that inside dike there is a manual gate valve with a bypass arrangement.
+There is a safety relief valve on the bypass.

 Outside the dike, you can see the motor-operated butterfly valve.
-This MOV has similar switches as I explained earlier to operate the valve locally and from the control panel.
+This MOV has similar switches that I have explained to you earlier to operate the valve locally and from the control panel.

 If you know the instrument legends and symbol, you can read and understand any P&ID.